 Police Undercover Officers Target of Sepulveda Blvd

-They've got undercover female police officers plus they have teams of vice officers in those areas, specifically in Sepulveda and the female officers are not just looking to catch people for soliciting for prostitution anymore -- the so-called John's.
+They've got undercover female police officers.
+They have teams of vice officers in those areas, specifically in Sepulveda.
+The female officers are not just looking to catch people for soliciting prostitution anymore -- the so-called John's.

-They're also looking to catch people who are trying to take advantage of women and use them as ways to make money.
+They're also looking to catch people trying to take advantage of women and use them as ways to make money.